ewm/managerreadme/README.md

 **I have a family.** A wife, 2 kids and a solid set of noise cancelling headphones.
 I often arrive at work around 9am-ish and occasionally have to leave early to pick up my kids from child care.
 I am a WNY native and I love living in Buffalo.
 I’ve left a few times, but have found my way back.
 Buffalo is unique and has a lot to offer and I’m excited to keep growing the tech community here.

-**I am an introvert** and that means that extended exposure to other humans is exhausting for me.
+**I am an introvert** and that means that extended time with other humans is exhausting.
 Some times I'm quiet, but do not confuse my quiet with lack of engagement.

 **I’m big on work/life balance.** I don’t expect to communicate with you outside business hours with respect to your local time.
 Under no circumstances do I expect you to respond to Slack or email’s off hours, unless it’s a high alert emergency.